Greg Eastwood: Brisbane Broncos

 In round 26 of the 2005 NRL season, Eastwood made his NRL début for the Broncos against the Parramatta Eels.
 He played in most of the 2006 Brisbane Broncos season's games but was not selected for the 2006 NRL Grand final win over the Melbourne Storm.
 As 2006 NRL Premiers, the Brisbane Broncos travelled to England to face 2006 Super League champions, St Helens R.F.C. in the 2007 World Club Challenge.
 Eastwood played from the interchange bench in the Broncos' 14–18 loss.

 In the 2007 ANZAC Test, Eastwood made his international début for New Zealand from the bench.
 He was also selected to go on the 2007 All Golds tour.

 Eastwood was a member of the 2008 World Cup-winning New Zealand Kiwis team and played in all of their matches, including the final victory over Australia.

 Canterbury-Bankstown Bulldogs

 After three seasons in Brisbane, Eastwood signed with Leeds Rhinos of the Super League for the 2009 season, however his visa to play in the United Kingdom was denied.
 While his visa was being appealed, several NRL clubs, including the New Zealand Warriors and Canterbury-Bankstown Bulldogs, expressed interest in signing him.
 He eventually signed with the Bulldogs on loan for the 2009 season.

 Eastwood made his début for the Bulldogs in round 2, against the Penrith Panthers, scoring a try in the match.

+In the round 10 match against the St. George Illawarra Dragons, Eastwood cost the Bulldogs victory when it was ruled he had obstructed Dragons five-eighth Jamie Soward in the lead-up to Jamal Idris scoring what would have been the match-winning try.
+The Bulldogs lost the match 20–18.